-9. Close the swing gate.
+10. Close the swing gate.

-10. Remove the hard top from the vehicle.
-Place on a soft surface to prevent damage.
+11. Remove the hard top from the vehicle.
+Place the hard top on a soft surface to prevent damage.

 Rear Hard Top Installation

 NOTE: If the door frames are installed from soft top usage, they must be removed prior to installation of the hard top.